 View the development agreement application process.

-Staff are currently reviewing the application and will prepare a staff report and recommendation for Halifax and West Community Council.
-Prior to Community Council’s consideration of the proposal, public consultation and a public hearing must be held, followed by a recommendation from the Halifax Peninsula Planning Advisory Committee and Heritage Advisory Committee.
+Staff are currently reviewing the development agreement application and will ultimately prepare a recommendation for Community Council to consider.
+Before Community Council can make any decision about the proposal, a public open house and a public hearing shall be held.

 Documents Submitted for Evaluation